Challenge Cup final: Sam Tomkins ignoring Wigan departure rumours

 But the 24-year-old says he is ignoring rumours of his possible departure.

 "All I've been thinking about is Wigan, the Challenge Cup, the Grand Final and the World Cup at the end of the year," Tomkins told BBC Radio Manchester.

 "I'm pretty busy with my rugby at the moment, certainly too busy to be concentrating on anything else, I'm firmly concentrating on this Saturday first of all."

-Super League's reigning Man of Steel, who was the subject of a failed bid from ambitious Salford City Reds in February, has been constantly linked with NRL clubs or a switch of codes - a decision his older brother Joel made in 2011 - since making his breakthrough at Wigan.
+who was the subject of a in February, has been constantly linked with NRL clubs or a switch of codes - - since making his breakthrough at Wigan.

-He revealed in his newspaper column last year that a future switch to Australia would appeal to him, but for now Tomkins is determined to ensure Wigan finish the 2013 season with some silverware.
+He revealed in his newspaper column last year that to him, but for now Tomkins is determined to ensure Wigan finish the 2013 season with some silverware.

 A run of five defeats in their last seven Super League matches has ended any hope of retaining the League Leaders' Shield they won in 2012, but the prospect of lifting the Challenge Cup for the second time in three years awaits if Shaun Wane's side beat Hull at Wembley.

 "We're third in the league and we're going to the Challenge Cup final - terrible times," joked Tomkins, who is England's all-time leading try scorer and has crossed 143 times in 146 games for the Warriors since his debut in 2008.